3 March 2026

 As a doula, staying is the work.

-Sometimes that means quietly reminding someone "you can do it, are doing it, and you're doing amazingly!"
+Sometimes that means bringing someone back to their hypnobirthing techniques and quietly reminding them “you can do it, you are doing it and you’re doing amazingly !”

 Sometimes it means protecting the space so birth can find its rhythm.